SelfCareMap

 Tips for Best Results

-• Stay consistent: Even 5 minutes daily beats occasional long sessions.
+• Stay consistent: Frequency is more important than duration.
+Even 5 minutes daily beats occasional long sessions because it prevents tightness from returning.

-• Listen to your body: Discomfort is okay; sharp pain is not.
-Modify as needed.
+• Listen to your body: Discomfort is a normal part of stretching, but sharp or stabbing pain is not.
+Modify the depth of the stretch as needed to stay within a safe range.

 When to Seek More Support

-While this routine is great for maintenance and mild tightness, persistent hip pain, clicking, or limited mobility that doesn’t improve with stretching may signal an underlying issue—like impingement, arthritis, or muscular imbalance.
-In those cases, working with a physical therapist or movement specialist can help you address the root cause.
+While this routine is great for maintenance and mild tightness, some issues require professional attention.
+Persistent hip pain, audible clicking or popping, or limited mobility that does not improve with stretching may signal an underlying issue, such as hip impingement, arthritis, or a significant muscular imbalance.
+If you experience numbness or tingling radiating down your leg, it is important to consult a specialist.
+In those cases, working with a physical therapist or movement specialist can help you address the root cause through targeted corrective exercise.

-Recovering well isn’t just about pushing harder—it’s about restoring balance, releasing tension, and giving your body the care it needs to perform at its best.
-This simple floor routine is a powerful first step toward looser, happier hips—and more freedom in every step you take.
+Recovering well isn’t just about pushing harder.
+It is about restoring balance, releasing tension, and giving your body the care it needs to perform at its best.
+This simple floor routine is a powerful first step toward looser, happier hips, and more freedom in every step you take.

 Ready for the real thing?
 Find a Recover venue near you →